SanjayV28/ProjectIMDb/dbt/readme.md

   - Type: Deployment.
   - Credentials Schema: Your prod dataset name(e.g. production).
 - Now we have our production environment ready, We can create a new job and name your job and set this production to it.
 In the job configurartion settings, enter the following:
-  - Select the Genrate docs to document our work.
+  - Select the Generate docs to document our work.
   - Enter the `dbt test` and `dbt run` commands under the commands tab to test and run our models.
   - Schedule this job to run every 12 hours.
 So the job will run twice a day.
-- Finally save the job and maually run to make sure our models are created under production BigQuery dataset.
+- Finally, save the job and manually run to make sure our models are created under production BigQuery dataset.

 **_Congratulations, Now we have successfully transformed our data based on the requirements and made it available for both advanced analytics and visualisations!!_**